-Agile development is aimed at minimizing overall risk and encouraging rapid and flexible response to specification changes by using an iterative process.
+Agile development is aimed at minimizing overall risk and encouraging rapid and flexible response to specification changes by using an iterative process (Suzuki et al., 2013; Washizaki et al., 2014).
 In recent years, efforts have shifted from looking at agile development as a methodology (doing agile) to looking at it as a style of working where the developers adhere to its founding values (being agile).
-However, much of the recent studies are still focused on doing agile (Dyba, T., and Dingsoyr, T., 2008), such as the applicability of practices and performance comparisons with waterfall development (Melis et al., 2006; IPA, 2010).
+However, much of the recent studies are still focused on doing agile (Dyba, T., and Dingsoyr, T., 2008).